 One of the things I don’t like about art history is that many people are excluded from it.
 It’s not taught thoroughly at most high schools, it’s a university degree for those who are not in need of a high-paying job, and it has a language that you can’t participate in unless you’ve been specifically educated in it.

-While most people can “read” movies (that is, can recognize tropes, character clichés and genres), the ability to “read” artworks is not common knowledge like it once was.
+While most people can “read” movies (that is, can recognise tropes, character clichés and genres), the ability to “read” artworks is not common knowledge like it once was.
 And it’s a shame, because museums and galleries are much less fun when you don’t really know what you’re looking at.

-I started this blog to make art history a bit more accessible, posting updates explaining a variety of art historical topics.
+I started this blog in 2015 to make art history a bit more accessible, posting updates explaining a variety of art historical topics.
 If I get a question about a specific topic, I’ll post about it, so if you want to ask a question, do and I will answer it on the site.
 Any question, even if you’re embarrassed to ask it (especially if you’re embarrassed to ask it.)

 Note: If you would like to reference one of the articles on the website, the author is always Ellen Oredsson unless otherwise noted.